-- All potential nominees should meet the eligibility criteria defined below to be considered outstanding candidates. - This award represents recognition by peers in the field of stroke and vascular cognitive impairment.
+- Nominations are invited on behalf of any member of the health professional community whose primary area of work and contributions to healthcare is in the field of stroke and or vascular cognitive impairment. - All potential nominees should meet the eligibility criteria defined below to be considered outstanding candidates. - This award represents recognition by peers in the field of stroke and vascular cognitive impairment.
 Self-nominations will not be accepted. - Nominees should be involved in stroke research in any of the themes of research, prevention, care, rehabilitation, recovery, systems, and/or involved in a stroke or vascular cognitive impairment-related clinical field. - Nominees should be individuals who have made significant and demonstrated contributions to their field of stroke and or vascular cognitive impairment within Canada and for the benefit of people within Canada.
-Note, nominees may be people who work and/or reside outside of Canada, provided their actions and contributions directly benefit stroke care and/or people at risk within Canada. - Nominee's contributions extend beyond their research and clinical excellence by being champions for stroke and vascular cognitive impairment, working to raise awareness, education future leaders, and support improvements in care and outcomes. - Nominee's personal attributes and accomplishments should exemplify a desire and drive to improve care and outcomes for people who experience a stroke and or vascular cognitive impairment. - Nominee must be available to present their lecture in person at the Atlantic Canada Stroke Conference on October 21, 2022 if they are selected.
-Note, the lecture is currently planned to take place live in person in Charlottetown, Prince Edward Island.
+Note, nominees may be people who work and/or reside outside of Canada, provided their actions and contributions directly benefit stroke care and/or people at risk within Canada. - Nominee's contributions extend beyond their research and clinical excellence by being champions for stroke and vascular cognitive impairment, working to raise awareness, education future leaders, and support improvements in care and outcomes. - Nominee's personal attributes and accomplishments should exemplify a desire and drive to improve care and outcomes for people who experience a stroke and or vascular cognitive impairment. - Nominee must be available to present their lecture in person at the World Stroke Conference on October 10-12, 2023 if they are selected.
+Note, the lecture is currently planned to take place live in person in Toronto, ON.